Difference-in-Differences Designs: A Practitioner's Guide: 2 2 2x2 DiD designs

 We first define a treatment group dummy $D_{i}$ that equals one for the treated units (expansion states, $G_i=2014$) and zero for the untreated units (states that had not expanded by 2019, $G_i>2019$).
 The treatment \emph{status} dummy, $D_{i,t} = D_i \times 1\{t\geq2014\}$, then equals one for counties in 2014 expansion states during post-expansion years.
 To highlight how weights enter different kinds of DiD analyses, we use the following notation for expected values.
 For generic random variables $A$ and $C$, for a given set of non-negative weights $\omega$, define $\E_\omega [A | C] = \E [\omega A | C] \big/ \E[\omega |C]$ as the $\omega$-weighted population expectation of $A$ given $C$.
 When $\omega = 1$ for all units in the population, we simply write $\E_\omega [A | C] = \E [ A | C] $.
 Henceforth, unless otherwise noted, we assume that we have a balanced panel data random sample of $(Y_{t=1},\dots, Y_{t=T}, G, X)$.

-\subsection{Causal effects and target parameters: the ATT}
+\subsection{Causal effects and target parameters: The ATT}

 The first step of any causal analysis is to define the causal quantity of interest, also called the {target parameter}.
 We use the potential outcomes framework of \citet{Rubin1974} and \citet{Robins1986} to do so.
 Let $Y_{i,t}(0,0)$ denote unit $i$'s potential outcome at time $t$ if it remained untreated in both periods.
 Analogously, let $Y_{i,t}(0,1)$ denote unit $i$'s potential outcome at time $t$ if untreated in the first period but exposed to treatment by the second period.
-In our example, $Y_{i,t}(0,0)$ is county $i$'s mortality rate in period $t$ in a world in which Medicaid did not expand in its state, and $Y_{i,t}(0,1)$ is its mortality rate in a world in which Medicaid did expand in 2014.\footnote{The stable unit treatment value assumption requires that the only treatment determining county $i$'s mortality rate is its own.
-Medicaid expansion in neighboring counties must not affect deaths in county $i$.
-Without this assumption, potential outcomes need to account for many different counterfactuals as they are a function of many treatment variables.} To simplify notation, we will write $Y_{i,t}(0) = Y_{i,t}(0,0)$ and $Y_{i,t}(1) = Y_{i,t}(0,1)$, as the potential outcomes are defined by treatment exposure in period two (Medicaid expansion status by 2014).
+In our example, $Y_{i,t}(0,0)$ is county $i$'s mortality rate in period $t$ in a world in which Medicaid did not expand in its state, and $Y_{i,t}(0,1)$ is its mortality rate in a world in which Medicaid did expand in 2014.\footnote{We have implicitly introduced the stable unit treatment value assumption, which holds if the only treatment determining county $i$'s mortality rate is its own.
+In other words, Medicaid expansion in neighboring counties must not affect deaths in county $i$.
+If this fails, then there are effectively many different treatment variables and counterfactuals.
+The potential outcomes notation and ensuing analysis would then need to account for this.} To simplify notation, we will write $Y_{i,t}(0) = Y_{i,t}(0,0)$ and $Y_{i,t}(1) = Y_{i,t}(0,1)$, as the potential outcomes are defined by treatment exposure in period two (Medicaid expansion status by 2014).
 Nonetheless, it will be useful for later discussions that these potential outcomes correspond to treatment sequences.

 In practice, we never observe $Y_{i,t}(1)$ and $Y_{i,t}(0)$ for the the same unit.
 Instead, the data we observe, $Y_{i,t}$, are treated outcomes $Y_{i,t}(1)$ for treated units, and untreated outcomes $Y_{i,t}(0)$ for untreated units, as in the following equation: